z-mojomoji/sourcerer-app/README.md

 Features
 ========
-* Build profile automatically with a single click
+* Profile creation with a single click
-* Support of 100 languages (even exotic like COBOL)
+* Support of 100 languages (even exotic ones like COBOL)
-* More than [1000 libraries](https://github.com/sourcerer-io/awesome-libraries) usage detection with per-line statistics
+* Detection of more than [1,000 libraries](https://github.com/sourcerer-io/awesome-libraries) in code with per-line statistics
-* Present better your developing experience
+* Visual presentation your development experience
-* *Finally!* Summary of all repositories you've contributed too :tada:
+* *Finally!* Summary of all repositories you've contributed to :tada:
-* Discover interesting facts about yourself
+* Interesting facts about yourself
-* :radio: News channels that is relevant to your code
+* :radio: News channels that are relevant to your code

 Creating your profile is just the first step for us at Sourcerer.
 Some of the things on our roadmap include:
 * Engineers to follow and learn from